 Wake County Public Schools Attendance policy states to be counted present a student must be in attendance at least one-half of the student school day.
+A student will be considered absent from a class after missing more than half of the period.
 This shall include attendance at official school activities at a place other than school with the approval of the principal.
 A student shall be in his/her assigned area at the beginning of the school day and the beginning of each class or be recorded as tardy.
 At the secondary level cumulative absences above ten in a block course (twenty in a full-year course) are excessive.
-After five days of accumulated absences in one or more block courses, (ten in a full-year course) there will be school-determined, expectations-based intervention involving parents to help the student improve his or her attendance.
-After ten days of accumulated absences in a block course (twenty in a full-year course) and failure to meet previously determined expectations, the student will be subject to failure, retention, or summer school.